FAQ. Ethereum staking pool

 However, to provide our users with a more flexible option we issued ERC-20 GETH tokens, Guarded Ether, which you will receive in a 1:1 ratio to ETH.
 You are already able to sell this token using DeFi exchanges like Uniswap, ChangeNOW, or using the Exchange tab in your Guarda Wallet while your Ether is locked.

 The service fee is 10% of on-chain rewards.

 The annual profit for ETH staking is currently about 14.5%, 1.45% of which is charged by our service to pay for servers and maintain sustainable infrastructure.
 So, if you stake 10 ETH today, you will have 11.45 ETH in a year.

 How is the reward distributed?

-The reward is distributed once a month automatically.
+Starting January 2022, the GETH rewards will be distributed every 3 months, from 25th to 5th.
 Since deposited ETH and rewards are frozen by the network, we will distribute the GETH token which is in a 1:1 ratio to ETH.

 Will I be able to swap GETH tokens?